JOIN US …

-Line Dance Instructor Murielle Clements brings 14 years of experience with line dancing.
-She dances with a group called KIC (Keeping It Country) who participate in the prelude to the Calgary Stampede Parade, and with a competitive group.
+Murielle Clements, bringing 14 years of experience with line dancing.
+She dances with a group called KIC (Keeping It Country) who participated in the prelude to the Calgary Stampede Parade, and with a competitive group.

-A multi-level dance program that evolved from the simple form of traditional square dancing.
-Dancers form teams of eight random people, some who have a lot of dance experience, and some who have little to none.
-Music varies from country to rock, pop, show tunes, latin, blue grass, and more.
+A multi-level dance program that evolved from the simpler form of traditional square dancing.
+Dancers form teams of eight random people, some who have a lot of dance experience, and some who have little to no experience.
+Music varies from country, rock, pop, show tunes, movie scores, salsa, blue grass, classical, and more.

-Step 3: Caller calls out the calls, dancers dance the calls.
-When calls are missed or incorrectly done, attempts are made to “fix” the square as fast as possible, ready for the next call.
+- The Caller calls out the calls, dancers dance the calls.
+When calls are missed or incorrectly done, attempts are made to ‘fix’ the square, ready for the next call.
 This leads to a lot of laughter and collaboration.

 What to Wear?

 Dress is casual.
-Please wear non-marking, clean runners/shoes suitable for a gym floor.
-Tip: Wear light clothing and avoid sweaters or hoodies to avoid getting too warm.
+Bring non-marking, clean runners/shoes suitable for a gym floor.
+Tip: Wear light clothing to avoid getting too warm.
 Dancing is similar to low-impact aerobics.

 What to Bring?